jbosstools/jbosstools-playground/README.md

 # Easier things for Eclipse IDE

+Install it from the follwoing p2 repo: http://mickaelistria.github.io/jbosstools-eclipse/repository/target/repository/

 This repository contains some plugins adding nice functionality for day to day usage of Eclipse IDE.
 Namely:

 ## Easy Open/Import of a project